Puppeteer

 An MCP server for advanced web crawling, content extraction, and AI-powered analysis using the crawl4ai library.

-A server providing Playwright tools for browser automation and web scraping.
+A configurable MCP server for browser automation using Puppeteer.